tomatyss/email-blog-server/README.md

 ## Security Features

 - SSL/TLS encryption for email fetching
+- Localhost bind by default; opt-in if you need to expose it externally
+- Optional HTTP Basic authentication for the web UI
 - Content Security Policy (CSP) headers
 - X-Frame-Options to prevent clickjacking
 - X-Content-Type-Options to prevent MIME-type sniffing
+- Strict-Transport-Security, Referrer-Policy, and Permissions-Policy headers
 - By default all content is HTML-escaped to prevent XSS attacks
 - When Markdown/HTML is enabled, content is sanitized (using bleach if installed)
 - No JavaScript used - pure server-side rendering